-The Orangery is a typically long-shaped hall with stone floors and high large windows that flood the room with light.
-It is regularly used for temporary exhibitions.
+Next to the Grotesque Hall, the Orangery stretches out, with stone floors and high large windows that flood the room with light.
+Usually you will find good temporary exhibitions in that place.

 If you like medieval art, visit the Palace Stables‘ collection of mostly sacred art from the Middle Ages, including winged altars, paintings of worship and medieval life, and wooden sculptures.

 As a matter of fact, the gardens of the Belvedere Vienna are among the the best baroque gardens in Austria, if not Europe.
 They are listed as a UNESCO World Heritage.
-The gardens connect the Upper with the Lower Belvedere, and are populated with sculptures, neatly trimmed hedges and artful flower beds.
+Not only do the gardens connect the Upper with the Lower Belvedere, they host bold sculptures, neatly trimmed hedges and artful flower beds.
 To further break up the space the garden consists of three levels.
 My favourite are the water cascades and fountains in the middle of the garden.

 Next to the Lower Belvedere you will find the smaller and more private Chamber Garden (Kammergarten).

 If you travel to Vienna between April and September, visit the Alpine Garden right next.
-The 19th century garden is Europe’s oldest of its kind and boasts more than 4,000 types of Alpine plants from all over the world.
+In particular, that 19th century garden is Europe’s oldest of its kind and boasts more than 4,000 types of Alpine plants from all over the world.

 The Austrian National Gallery at the Upper Belvedere hosts a dozen collections of Austrian art.
-They span an era as vast as from the Middle Ages to the present there is no better place to get an overview of national art.
+Since they span an era as vast as from the Middle Ages to the present there is no better place to get an overview of national art.

-If you are short on time, focus on the most popular collections include Gustav Klimt artwork (the largest collection worldwide), the romantic Biedermeier art of the 19th century, French Impressionists, and the expressionist collections of Oskar Kokoschka and Egon Schiele.
+If you are short on time, focus on the most popular collections such as Gustav Klimt artwork (the largest collection worldwide), the romantic Biedermeier art of the 19th century, French Impressionists, and the expressionist collections of Oskar Kokoschka and Egon Schiele.